 Therefore, the Lightning Network proposes a solution to bring high scalability into the Bitcoin discussion.

 What is the Lightning Network?

-The Lightning Network can be defined as a set of rules built on top of Bitcoin’s blockchain that are specifically designed to handle micropayments.
+The Lightning Network can be defined as a set of rules, a protocol, if you will, that is designed to handle micropayments.

 It works as a second off-chain layer that records small transactions inside a dedicated channel, similar to a soft fork.
 After all the micropayments occur, the Lightning Network will broadcast the final settlement on the main chain.

 The Lightning Network appeared for the first time in Joseph Poon and Thaddeus Dryja’s whitepaper in 2015 as a system that allowed for decentralized high-volume payments using Bitcoin.

 In 2016 the two founded Lightning Labs.
 And together with Blockstream and other crypto developers, they managed to launch the Lightning Network in 2018.

 And although it all started with the goal to make Bitcoin significantly more scalable, the protocol is designed in such a manner to allow more than one version.
 So, the Lightning Network can be adapted for virtually any cryptocurrency out there.
 And thanks to the BOLT protocol (Basis of Lightning Network), every version can be interoperable with the others.

 Lightning Network works as a layer 2 solution for Bitcoin

 Introduced in 2015 and released in 2018, Bitcoin Lightning Network proposes a system in which small transactions don’t need to be recorded on Bitcoin’s Blockchain but off-chain.